14wual/me/README.md

 2. [GTN] Guess the number:
     This game consists of the program choosing a random number and the user has to guess it.
 Each time the user makes a guess, the program tells the user if the number is larger or smaller until the user guesses the correct number.
-3. [MGA] Memory game:
-    This game consists of the program showing a series of numbers for a short period of time and then asking the user to repeat them in the correct order.
-Each time the user completes a level, the game becomes more difficult by adding more numbers to the sequence.
 ```

 ### Terminal Python